ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 current directory.

 ```
+{: caption="Example 17.
+Confirmation of actions generated by `ibmcloud dev create`." caption-side="bottom"}

-That last statement means that if you view your current directory, a new subdirectory `webapplication` should
+That last statement from Example 17 means that if you view your current directory, a new subdirectory `webapplication` should
 now be visible.
 Inside the `webapplication` directory you will find a scaffold of your new Node.js application.
 However, while
 the recipe may be present, the ingredients themselves, still wrapped up in a Docker image, have to be "boiled"&mdash;sorry,
 built&mdash;using the command in Example 18.
 Docker should be running on your local machine as a consequence of installation,